 Students look at changes and expectations that are part of the progression from youth to adulthood.
 They examine adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
-Students enquire into the Australian healthcare system, and access and examine health data.
+Students enquire into the Australian healthcare system from the perspective of youth, and access and examine health data.